 The following restaurants are ones that we particularly like.
 (Just a reminder, we’re not compensated in any form for choosing these restaurants.
 We like these restaurants based on our experience.)

 Restaurants with nice ocean views: You go to Maui for the amazing scenery.
-When we go to Hawaii we love combining great food with beautiful scenery.
+When we go to Maui we love combining great food with beautiful scenery.
 Though Maui has many great restaurants with lovely views, these are our favorite restaurants with excellent views.
 We’ll organize this list by island geography with an emphasis on the major resort areas of West and South Maui.

 - Plantation House Restaurant (see our review) in Kapalua sits on an elevated, beautifully landscaped golf course with ocean and sunset views.
 We love Plantation House Restaurant for breakfast, lunch and dinner, but it’s an especially good value at breakfast and lunch.
 During humpback whale season in winter months, the elevated view offers a nice whale watching vantage point.